Bostoen/edhec-python/README.md

 ```python
 Class Strategy(underlying: Stock)
 ```
 It has two methods that create and remove a leg for a given strategy.
+To short, `is_short` has to be set `True` when the leg is added.
 ```python
 def add_leg(derivative, is_short=False)
 def rem_leg(derivative, is_short=False)